DaanWillems/misp-podman/README.md

 Running the playbook will overwrite MISP generated file if new config files are added later.

 Persistent configuration is split into:
-- misp-<name>/config/ -- All MISP config files
+- config/misp-\<name\>-- All MISP config files
-- misp-<name>/files/  -- For things like custom taxonomies
+- files/misp-\<name\>-- For things like custom taxonomies

+Be aware that the container will override the base\_url in config.php with whatever you have entered in vars/main.yml

 ### Server syncs
 To setup server syncs add them to config in roles/misp/vars/main.yml to the config (view the example config).
 In a production environment the auth keys for MISP servers should be managed by some type of vault solution like Ansible Vault or Hashicorp Vault.

 ### MISP Logging
 The provided MISP containers do not log all logs to stdout, and instead write to files.
-These are mounted to /media/misp/misp-<name>/logs and should be read by some type of log parser
+These are mounted to /media/misp/misp-\<name\>/logs and should be read by some type of log parser

 ### MISP Monitoring
 MISP provides no Prometheus endpoints.
 Therefore we can monitore by HTTP polling, log parsing and black box testing.